alljoyn/extras-webdocs/docs/develop/api-guide/config/cpp.md

 3. Register the announce handler, if there is a Config interface.
 4. Join a session.

-For more information about the About feature, see the [About API Guide][about-api-guide-linux].
+For more information about the About feature, see the [About API Guide][about-api-guide-cpp].

 ### Create the ConfigService client object